How stressed are you? Do you know how to avoid stress? Or how to handle it? Try these strategies to cope with the stress you face at work.

 - think your family and friends worry about how hard you work?

 If your answers are mostly "yes," it's time to do something about the stress in your working life.
-There are two steps you can take:
+There are 2 steps you can take:

 - Avoid stress when you can.